 You have no one with you, so you can’t make the time go quicker by talking to someone.

-If you hit a wall in the middle of your run there’s no one right next to you to help motivate and tough it out.
+If you hit a wall in the middle of your run there’s no one right next to you to help motivate you to tough it out.